How to Become a Software Engineer

 Take a look at how much a network engineer makes, DevOps engineer salaries, and cloud engineer salaries.
 Those aren't the same jobs as software engineers, but they can at least give you some insight into the market and where salaries are most competitive for advanced IT positions.

-If you want to become a software engineer, there are many paths that lead there.
-Build your programming skills, gain hands-on experience, earn certifications – these are all part of the journey.
+If you want to become a software engineer, there are many paths to that goal.
+Build your programming skills, gain hands-on experience, earn certifications—these are all part of the journey.
 Whether you're starting out or transitioning from a different career, the time to start is now.